 “So when are you and Dan getting married already?” asked my 8-year-old son.
 We were hiking through Cranbrook on a sunny Saturday and I squirmed as he spoke the words.
 “Can we have this discussion another time?”
 I smiled, side-stepping his snarky grin.

-Two-plus years out of a bad marriage, I’m in no rush to find husband No. 2.
-When I do take that step, I want to be certain it’s a lifelong, healthy relationship that’s good for me and good for my three kids.
-So you can imagine my surprise that they’re ready to create our own version of the Brady Bunch before I am.
+After two-plus years out of a bad marriage, I was in no rush to find husband No. 2.
+When I did decide to take that step, I wanted to be certain it was a lifelong, healthy relationship that’s good for me and good for my three kids.
+So you could imagine my surprise that they were ready to create our own version of the Brady Bunch before I was.

 It’s because I did exactly what experts recommend: take it slow, not force a new guy on the kids and follow their lead.

 With a more than 50-percent divorce rate, America is seeing more mixed families than ever before.
 It’s a different game to date when you’re a parent and while there are no hard and fast rules, parents and experts agree on some guidelines – the least of which is, let them be ready before you are.